 You're a beginner:

-if you're just starting out, consider the Vatic Pro PRISM Flash, which offers more forgiveness.
+if you're just starting out, consider the non-thermoformed Vatic Pro PRISM Flash (even softer than the DBD).

 You want maximum reach:

-the DBD is a hybrid shape.
-Try the CRBN-1X for an elongated paddle with great reach.
+the DBD has a hybrid shape, so try the Paddletek Bantam TKO-C or Engage Pursuit Pro1 6.0 for an elongated paddle with great reach.

 You struggle with control:

-the DBD hits hard with lots of pop, so try the Vatic Pro Flash for more control.
+the DBD hits hard with lots of pop, so check out the PIKKL Hurricane Pro for the best forgiveness and touch.

 Paddle Weight